Council minutes for June 23rd.

 4. Strengthen downtown

-as the regional focus
+as the regional focus of government and office space. |

 Downtown is oftenthe government and business centre of the region.